 First, brunch.
 Head downtown along Palm Canyon Drive and you’ll find lots of buzzy restaurants with sunny patios and free-flowing mimosas.
 Just around the corner from the Walk of the Stars, the vibe at Pinnochio’s is kitschy and festive.
 Pinnochio’s menu features diner classics like 3-egg omelets and pancakes, but the real star of the show here is the ridiculously inexpensive Bottomless Champagne ($5.95 all day, every day).
 Just add a carafe of OJ and mix up your own mimosas tableside.

-Back at Oscar’s outdoor courtyard, the festive tradition of the gay T-Dance lives on with a giant dance party starting at 4pm (5pm summer months) running into the early evening.
+Back at Oscar’s outdoor courtyard, the festive tradition of the gay T-Dance lives on with a giant dance party starting at 4 PM (5 PM in summer months) and running into the early evening.
 Classic disco beats rule the dance floor, misters and air blasters help keep things cool, and the first 100 guests are FREE ($10 after that).
 Cue up early and make some new friends in line!

 Live music is always a treat, any day of the week.
-Upstairs in the VIP Lounge at the Palm Springs Cultural Center the talented Keisha D. sings rhythm & blues, motown and gospel.
-Space for “Soulful Sundays” is limited and advance reservations recommended.
+Upstairs in the VIP Lounge at the Palm Springs Cultural Center, the talented Keisha D. sings rhythm & blues, Motown and gospel.
+Space for “Soulful Sundays” is limited and advance reservations are recommended.
 The event is free with drink purchase and eats are available from Mildred’s.

 So there you have it.
 Bottomless bubbly, drag queens, beer busts, t-dances, gospel music … your ultimate guide to Sunday Funday in Palm Springs!